-In case you missed it, I have a series of blog posts I’ve written over the past year or so that delve into how to create, bind, and print a family cookbook.
-The posts I have in this series so far are:
+In case you missed it, I have published a series of blog posts over the past year or so that explore all aspects of creating a cookbook from cover to back:

-- The 4 Best Binding Options for your Cookbook
+- The 4 Affordable Binding Options for Your Cookbook

-- Easy Print Settings to Print Your Cookbook at Home
+- Printer Settings to Print Cookbook as a Booklet

 - Categories for Cookbooks